meenabhai-iitbombay/Decrypter-Monoalphabetic-Substitution-Cipher/README.md

 # Decrypter-Monoalphabetic-Substitution-Cipher
-We are creating a decrypter for monoalphabetic substitution cipher For more details see the report
+We are creating a decrypter for monoalphabetic substitution cipher.
+For more details see the report